mike-ward/mike-ward.github.io/_posts/2008-07-03-yellowstone---day-7-and-8.md

 ---
 layout: post
-title:  Yellowstone - Day 7 and 8
+title: 'Yellowstone - Day 7 and 8'
 ---
 We've arrived at Yellowstone at last!
 The day's driving was relatively easy despite the mountainous terrain.
 Towing a large trailer takes a little different attitude.
 The cruise control is worthless.
 It's designed for lightly loaded vehicle.
 I've found if I accelerate early and keep the RPM's up the truck does a very good job of pulling the trailer.
 Also, I've been adjusting the load levelers and I think I've found the sweet spot.
 Despite pulling some pretty steep grades, most of the time I could maintain 55 mph.